vyfor/Cordex/README.md

 ## 📝 TODO
 - [ ] Add support for slash commands and attachments.
-- [ ] Provide support for other minor features. (cooldowns, permissions, categories, help message)
+- [ ] Provide support for other minor features. (cooldowns, permissions, categories)